giovannamalhotra/job_dashboard/README.md

 The Project in a nutshell:
 ==========================

-- Batch data is pulled from Dice and Indeed by calling their public APis and ingested to Kafka to different topics: "diceFeed" and "indeedFeed".
+- Batch data is pulled from Dice and Indeed by calling their public APIs and ingested to Kafka to different topics.
-- Tweets are pulled from Twitter in real time and ingested to Kafka to "tweetsFeed" topic.
+- Tweets are pulled from Twitter in real time and ingested to Kafka.
 - Raw data from Dice and Indeed are saved from Kafka to Amazon S3 by using Secor.
 - Spark batch Program processes, merges and deduplicates data from Indeed and Dice and saves only new job postings to Elasticsearch.
-- Spark Streaming reads and filters tweets from kafka.
+- Spark Streaming reads and filters tweets from Kafka.
 Only tweets about any of the companies identified from the job postings are saved to Elasticsearch.
-- The Web UI built in Flask pulls job postings and tweets from Elasticsearch and displays them on the dashboard.
+- The Web UI, built in Flask, pulls job postings and tweets from Elasticsearch, and displays them on the dashboard.

 <br/>
 <br/>